Welcome to OpenSMOKE++

 News from OpenSMOKE++

 🎉 Congratulations to Edoardo Cipriano on his latest research publication!
-I’m happy to share this work, published in the International Journal of Heat and Mass Transfer.
+We are happy to share this work, published in the International Journal of Heat and Mass Transfer, with title: Coupling volume-of-fluid and chemical kinetics for direct numerical simulations of droplet combustion

 PhD Position available!